nikos-glikis/phalcon-boilerplate/README.md

 		- Runs php build in web server
 		- Runs tests
 		- Shuts down php server.
-	- ./server script (Runs php build in sever usefull for dev and tests)
+	- ./server script (Runs php build in sever useful for dev and tests)
 		- ./start.sh
 		- ./stop.sh
 - Included the cli support suggested by the docs but not included in the projects.